edestcroix/MusicLibrary/README.md

 # Music Library

 A work-in-progress application to browse and play music from your local music library.
-Name and most functionallity subject to change.
+Name and most functionality subject to change.

 The base idea is a very simple, paned navigation view that allows filtering by artist -> album -> track only.
 No other navigation options are planned on being implemented, but the ability to sort the artist and album lists by different values is planned.